Gitanjali2809/sydney-events/README.md

 ---

-### ⚠️ What Was Difficult / Issues Faced
+### ⚠️ What Was Difficult

 * **Scraper Issues**: Initially, incorrect selectors caused 0 results.
 Fixed using browser Inspect tool.
-* **React Modal**: Tried adding a modal for email input, but it did not render correctly due to logic or CSS issues.
-Was still debugging at deadline.
+* **React Modal**: Attempted to implement a modal for email input before redirection.
+Encountered rendering issues likely related to logic or CSS, and it's currently under refinement for future completion.
 * **Backend Fetch Errors**: Faced CORS and timing issues when frontend loaded before backend was ready.
 Fixed with proper setup.
 * **React Confusion**: Mixed up Vite and CRA commands (`npm run dev` vs `npm start`)—corrected after realizing this was a CRA project.
-* **Time Pressure**: Could not complete email storage or full modal functionality due to time limits.

 ---